YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def delete_tree(varname: AnyStr, subsarray: Sequence[AnyStr] = ()) -> None
+    def delete_tree(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> None

 As a wrapper for the C function :ref:`ydb-delete-s-st-fn`, :code:`delete_tree()` deletes both the value and subtree, if any, of the given local or global variable node.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If the underlying :ref:`ydb-delete-s-st-fn` call returns an error, the function raises an exception containing the error code and message.

 .. code-block:: python